databio/pepatac/README.md

 # 5. Running the pipeline

 The pipeline can be run directly from the command line for a single sample.
-If you need to run it on many samples, you could write your own sample handling code, but we have pre-configured everything to work nicely with `looper`, our sample handling engine.
+If you need to run it on many samples, you could write your own sample handling code, but we have pre-configured everything to work nicely with [looper](http://looper.readthedocs.io), our sample handling engine.
 This section explains how to do both.

 ## 5.1 Running the pipeline script directly (without looper)

+The pipeline is at core just a python script, and you can run it on the command line for a single sample.
 To see the command-line options for usage, see [usage.txt](usage.txt), which you can get on the command line by running `pipelines/ATACseq.py --help`.
 You just need to pass a few command-line parameters to specify sample name, reference genome, input files, etc. See [example commands](example_cmd.txt) that use test data.

 Here's the basic command to run the small test example through the pipeline: